 One sunny morning, after a rather soggy couple of weeks, I sat down at one of London’s last greasy spoons with Rob Petit, co-founder of film production company and creative studio Milkwood.
 Since 2007, Petit and his business partner, and fellow director, Nick Parish have created an impressive portfolio of independent feature films and bespoke commercial work for premium brands such as Jack Daniels, Hewlett Packard, and Nike.
 Since meeting at MTV’s offices over a decade ago, the pair came up with a business plan to solve the eternal creative crisis—how do you pay your bills while still keeping your artistic spirit alive?
 Together, Petit and Parish decided they would prioritize their happiness by establishing two separate companies, which allow them to finance passion projects with paid work.
 Descriptors such as defy, disrupt, and upset are used to explain their mission—with the most positive connotation possible.
 In their films, they dare the world to look at life differently.
-Another way in which they go against the grain is by feeding their bank accounts—without letting their inspiration starve.
+In their business, they also go against the grain by using commercial work to subsidize independent projects .

 What was the initial idea for Milkwood?